HomeEuropeBelarusPolotsk sights

 Jesuit School - Polotsk (Belarus)

-Ancient Polotsk is not only the center of Europe; Orthodoxy and Catholicism, Russia and the Polish-Lithuanian Commonwealth collided intimately here.
-A striking example of the clash of cultures is the Jesuit collegium, which appeared in the city in the 16th century.
+A vivid example of the clash of cultures is the Jesuit collegium, which appeared in the city in the 16th century.

-In the 18th century, the activities of the Catholic Jesuit order were forbidden in Europe, and in Russia they were treated indifferently.
-That is why the Collegium, previously dormant in oblivion in Polotsk, blossomed in full force at the end of the 18th century.
+In the 18th century the activities of the Catholic order of Jesuits were banned in Europe, and in Russia they were treated indifferently.

 Mound of Immortality